-The Battle For Orange County
+'This Election in California May Make All the Difference'

 He thought that voters would respond to a message based around Rohrabacher’s embrace of Russia and his ties to people embroiled in the Mueller investigation.
 But it didn’t quite pan out that way.
 “He is closely related to all of these players, some of whom were indicted,” Martin said.
 “It wasn’t necessarily a strategy, but I would have thought by now Rohrabacher would have been more implicated in one way or another, and so far he hasn’t been, as far as we know.”

-“I’ve spoken a lot about it often and many are concerned, but it seems a little bit obscure” to voters,” Martin told me.
+“I’ve spoken a lot about it often and many are concerned, but it seems a little bit obscure” to voters, Martin told me.

 In the race with Rohrabacher, Scott Baugh argues, the Russia issue only matters insofar as it affects Rohrabacher’s ability to deliver for his constituents.
 Baugh sees it as just one of the pet issues, like marijuana advocacy, that he believes Rohrabacher has prioritized without thinking of his constituents.
 “I don’t think the Russia stuff by itself is a big deal,” he said.
 “I think this preoccupation with Russia, with Julian Assange, with marijuana to the exclusion of things that matter to the district are a big deal.”

 I met with Baugh for an interview at his office in Newport Beach for which he was close to 30 minutes late.
 Down the hall works Jon Fleischman, a well-known conservative political blogger here, who wandered into Baugh’s office wearing a Hawaiian shirt and baseball cap that said “Maui” on the side while I waited for the candidate.
 Fleischman is supporting Baugh, and the two of them say Rohrabacher gave his blessing for Baugh to raise money for a congressional campaign and indicated he wouldn’t run in 2018 in a meeting in that very office.
-(Rohrabacher later said he’d never made such a promise).
+(Rohrabacher later said he’d never made such a promise.)

 Baugh finally entered and sat down.
 He bears more than a passing resemblance to Secretary of State Mike Pompeo.
-Though Baugh is running against his party’s candidate — as an incumbent, Rohrabacher enjoys the support of the NRCC and the backing of the California Republican Party — Baugh says there’s been little fallout from his decision to run, and that no one from the NRCC called him to encourage him not to.
+Though Baugh is running against his party’s candidate—as an incumbent, Rohrabacher enjoys the support of the NRCC and the backing of the California Republican Party—Baugh says there’s been little fallout from his decision to run, and that no one from the NRCC called him to encourage him not to.

 “We’ve made it clear that we stand behind Dana Rohrabacher but unlike the DCCC, we don’t torch members of our own party who want to be involved in the political process,” Hunt said.

 Baugh repeatedly talked about how he wants to work with his Republican colleagues in Congress, and he says things like “President Trump has done a tremendous job.
-When I say tremendous job, I mean a job no other Republican president has ever tried to do with respect to dismantling the administrative state” — a reference to a favorite line of Steve Bannon’s.
+When I say tremendous job, I mean a job no other Republican president has ever tried to do with respect to dismantling the administrative state”—a reference to a favorite line of Steve Bannon’s.
 It’s ironic, in a way, that whatever is changing in Orange County that is leading to all this political turmoil and opportunity for the left has also made an opening for Baugh, who as a congressman would be a much more stalwart handmaiden of the Republican agenda than Rohrabacher has been.

 Rohrabacher, for his part, has been mostly staying off the radar.
-His spokesman evaded me, and Rohrabacher hung up when I called his cell phone, though he held a fundraiser with House Intelligence chairman Devin Nunes on Sunday and is holding a public election night event at his campaign headquarters above Skosh Monahan’s bar in Costa Mesa.
-His most news-making incident lately was a comment to the Orange County Association of Realtors that people should have the right not to sell homes to LGBTQ people.
+His spokesman evaded me, and Rohrabacher hung up when I called his cellphone, though he held a fundraiser with House Intelligence Committee chairman Devin Nunes on Sunday and is holding a public election-night event at his campaign headquarters above Skosh Monahan’s bar in Costa Mesa.
+His most news-making incident lately was a comment to the Orange County Association of Realtors that people should have the right not to sell homes to LGBT people.
 He has no use for a high profile during the primary; the real test of his durability will come in the general.
 That’s when we’ll see how much Orange County has really changed.